brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ## Summary

-In this project for [BrainHack School 2020](https://school.brainhackmtl.org/), we used a multimodal biosignal dataset to predict the "target emotion" of audiovisual stimuli.
+In this project for [BrainHack School 2020](https://school.brainhackmtl.org/), we used multimodal biosignal data to predict the "target emotion" of audiovisual stimuli.
 The project was written in Python and encompassed preprocessing, feature extraction, and classification.
-More information about the contents of this repository can be found at the end of this page.
+More information about the contents of this repository and instructions for how to run them can be found in [the "repoInfo" Markdown file](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/blob/master/docs/repoInfo.MD) located in [the docs folder](https://github.com/brainhack-school2020/Biosignal-Emotions-BHS-2020/tree/master/docs).

 The project presentation is available [here](https://gitpitch.com/brainhack-school2020/Biosignal-Emotions-BHS-2020).